Centre for Collective Trauma invites you to a one day CPD workshop:

 Work with therapeutic issues within a greater social and political context.

-Focus on transpersonal crisis and transformation as a result of mass trauma.
+Offer a transpersonal perspective on crisis and transformation as a result of mass trauma.

 About The Workshop